Contact Sales

 If you are a small business (below 100 people), you may not have the in-house resource or budget to facilitate a large-scale HR transformation.
 In this instance, it may be more appropriate to opt for a simpler ‘out of the box’ solution, like Access PeopleHR.
 Such solutions provide functionality catered specifically to the needs of smaller businesses and work off an agile plan and pricing structure.

-The disadvantages of updating legacy HR systems
+What are the disadvantages of updating legacy HR systems?

 When building your HR business case, there will likely be a number of questions or concerns that arise from senior stakeholders that may be more reluctant, whether that’s because of risk, budget or resource.
 Employees may already be comfortable and familiar with their current HR system’s features and functionality and may not want to go through the time and effort required for any training or onboarding on a new system.
 However, if a new system is intuitive, then employees should easily be able to pick it up without needing to go through an extensive training process.